significance/docs.github.io/docs/advanced/tags.md

 {
-  "total": 36, //the total number of chunks, 0 if the upload is still splitting "split": 36, //the current number of chunks which have been split and packed in the Binary Merkle Tree "seen": 0, //starts incrementing if the chunk is already seen before and sent to the network "stored": 36, //the total number of chunks stored and queued for sending (if not seen before) "sent": 36, //the total number of chunks sent to the network "synced": 0, //the total number of receipts received
+  "total": 36, //the total number of chunks, 0 if the upload is still splitting "split": 36, //the current number of chunks which have been split and packed in the Binary Merkle Tree "seen": 0, //chunks already seen by the network "stored": 36, //the total number of chunks stored and queued for sending (if not seen before) "sent": 36, //the total number of chunks sent to the network "synced": 0, //the total number of receipts received